IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    network access control policies based on group identity.
 This YANG data model extends Access Control Lists (ACLs) with date and time parameters to support schedule-aware policy enforcement.

-   Specifically in scenarios where network access is triggered by user authentication, this document defines a mechanism to ease the maintenance of the mapping between a user group identifier and a set of packet header fields or metadata to enforce policy-based network access control.
+   Specifically in scenarios where network access is triggered by user authentication, this document defines a mechanism to ease the maintenance of the mapping between a user group identifier and a set of packet header fields to enforce policy-based network access control.
 Moreover, the document defines a Remote Authentication Dial-in User Service (RADIUS) attribute that is used to communicate the user group identifier as part of identification and